ckainz11/EpidemicSimulator/README.md

 ### Disclaimer

-I am by no means an epidiomologist and I made this just for fun.
+I am by no means an epidemiologist and I made this just for fun.